thrishanthgottam/ATCLOUDS-Secure-cloud-storage-/README.md

 - Add user roles and access controls for shared file functionality.
 - Improve UI/UX with modern front-end frameworks.

+## working
+FOR VSCODE
+-Go to Server1.js file
+-In Terminal type start node Server1.js or node Server1.js -copy paste the link in search engine or Ctrl+Rightclick on link

 ## 🧑‍💻 Author

 **Thrishanth Reddy Gottam**